mercywanjugu/Phase-1-project/README.md

 # TRAVELJONES

-It is an online platform where you can clear your doubts by confirming the safety and risks associated with different countries.
+It is an online platform where you can check on the population of a country and it's history

 ## Installation